 In determining your proficiency in the English language, the Board considers:

-- Whether your initial teacher qualification in a country other than Australia, Ireland, New Zealand, The United Kingdom, English-speaking Canada or the United States of America.; or
+- Whether your qualifications for registration have been undertaken in English in Australia, Ireland, New Zealand, The United Kingdom, English-speaking Canada or the United States of America.; or

 - International English Language Testing System (IELTS)